 About me

-As a journalist, Chris’ assignments have taken him to diamond pits in Sierra Leone, jazz clubs in Bosnia, prisons in Cambodia and jade mines in British Columbia.
-His features have appeared in magazines such as Maclean’s, The Walrus, Canadian Geographic, Adbusters, Vancouver, This Magazine, and Reader’s Digest Canada, and in newspapers such as the Globe and Mail, Toronto Star, and The Tyee.
+As a journalist, Tenove’ assignments have taken him to diamond pits in Sierra Leone, jazz clubs in Bosnia, prisons in Cambodia and jade mines in British Columbia.
+His features have appeared in magazines such as Maclean’s, The Walrus, Canadian Geographic, Adbusters, Vancouver, This Magazine, and Reader’s Digest Canada, and in newspapers such as the The Tyee, Globe and Mail, Toronto Star, and the National Post.

 As a broadcaster, his documentaries have appeared on Ideas on the Canadian Broadcasting Corporation, the Radio Netherlands World Service, and This American Life.

-Chris lives in Vancouver, Canada, where he is a member of the FCC—a collective of globetrotting writers who curate the rare but memorable Emily’s Monkey literary events.
+Tenove and his family live in Vancouver, Canada.
+He is a member of the FCC—a collective of globetrotting writers who curate the rare but memorable Emily’s Monkey literary events.